Bariatric medicine doctors in Denver

 Not everyone is a candidate for weight loss surgery, but we can help you through the process of figuring out if it is right for you.
 If it is, we offer a comprehensive range of surgeries, including:

-The gastric bypass has long been considered the “gold standard” for obesity surgery.
+The Roux en-Y Gastric Bypass has long been considered the "gold standard" for obesity surgery.
 This procedure is particularly suited to persons with a body mass index (BMI) of 35 or greater along with comorbidities, such as diabetes, high blood pressure or sleep apnea.
 Most people are able to return to work in two to three weeks after surgery.

 The duodenal switch is a procedure that combines two types of bariatric procedures—restriction and malabsorption.
 One of the benefits of this is that it leaves the valve at the bottom of the stomach.
 This lengthens the amount of time food stays in the stomach, which gives a longer feeling of fullness.
 Another advantage is that it limits the amount of fat that is absorbed from the intake of food.
 Lastly, the procedure is completely reversible because the small intestine is not removed.